devlooped/chromium/readme.md

 chromium [url] [switches]
 ```

-The `url` is optional, and causes the browser to immediately navigate
+The `url` is optional, and causes the browser to navigate immediately
 to that URL on open.

 The `switches` are optional, and are passed directly to Chromium.
 For
-example, to run the browser headless, you'd pass `--headless`.
+example, you'd pass `-headless` to run the browser headless.
 See the
 [list of chromium switches](https://peter.sh/experiments/chromium-command-line-switches/)
 for more information.